bhadreshpsavani/Notes/interviews/README.md

 If you can move from **sigmoid to self-attention** with conceptual clarity, you’re already ahead of 90% of the field.

 Keep these flashcards handy — your neurons deserve a good warm-up before the next interview.

----

-Would you like me to convert this into a **printable / Notion-style flashcard deck** or **interactive PDF** version next (with color-coded GenAI vs Data Science sections)?